About Cataract:

 In all cataract surgeries, the cloudy lens is removed.
 However, the doctor may then choose one of two options:

-1. Your child can wear glasses or contact lenses after the lens is removed
+1. Your child should wear glasses or contact lenses after the lens is removed

-2. An intraocular lens (IOL) may be put in the eye in place of the cloudy lens
+2. An intraocular lens (IOL) may be placed in the eye

 Your child’s doctor will decide which type is best based on these factors: